Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 ...unless you set up Crypto Inheritance Management today.

-It's simple—if you don't worry about it, nobody else will—not your software or hardware wallet vendors, not your exchanges, not your wealth managers.
-So you have to think about how to protect the generational wealth you have created and reduce the risks around passing that wealth on to your family and heirs.
+It's simple — if you don't worry about crypto inheritance, nobody else will — not your software or hardware wallet vendors, not your exchanges, and not your wealth managers.
+So it's up to you to think about how to protect the generational wealth you have created, and reduce the risks around passing that wealth on to your family and heirs.
 What are the challenges with crypto inheritance?

 • Crypto Wallets are difficult to use and do not offer crypto inheritance management.
-In fact, most of them tell you to write down your seed phrase on a piece of paper which is practically useless.
+In fact, most of them tell you to write down your seed phrase on a piece of paper, which is practically useless.

-• Some people back up their wallet seed phrases or private keys on paper, local devices like hardware wallets or USBs, or in the cloud - all of these options have severe drawbacks from hacking, to accidental loss, to loss of cloud services.
-No one wants that to happen to their crypto generational wealth.
+• Some people back up their wallet seed phrases or private keys on paper, local devices like hardware wallets or USBs, or in the cloud.
+All of these options have severe drawbacks that range from hacking to accidental loss to disrupted cloud services.

-• Software wallets operate on specific blockchains, yet your crypto assets span multiple blockchains, for inheritance to work, you must be able to manage inheritance across every blockchain - now and forever.
+• Software wallets operate onspecific blockchains, yet your crypto assets span multiple blockchains.
+For inheritance to work, you must be able to manage inheritance across every blockchain — now and forever.

-Vault12 is the pioneer in crypto inheritance management, watch our explainer video or Inheritance demo today.
+Vault12 is the pioneer in crypto inheritance management.
+Watch our explainer video above, or our inheritance demo today.

 Screenshot of Vault12 Guard apps - Add an Asset screen